 Many iodine supplements use potassium iodide to provide iodine to the body.
 This iodide form requires the body to break it down into its component parts (which requires energy and by-products) before it can be used.
 Atomic iodine delivers the body a serving of iodine in the atomic form – the same form the thyroid uses for hormone creation.
 This highly bioavailable form of iodine allows the body to maximize the iodine supplement.

 Have you noticed a change in your health since starting iodine supplementation?
 Please share your experiences with us and leave a comment below!
+And, if you want to learn more about iodine, check out the video for my webinar, Everything You Need to Know About Iodine.

 - Dr. Edward F. Group III, DC, ND, DACBN, DCBCN, DABFM